yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Can the network be crawled?

-Currently it is possible to crawl the network to reveal the spanning tree relationships.
-This is how the [network map](http://51.15.204.214) and popularity contest are generated.
+Currently it is possible to crawl the network to reveal the spanning tree relationships by querying nodes in the DHT.
+This is how the [network map](http://51.15.204.214) and popularity contest are generated today.
 However, it is considered a design weakness that this is even possible currently and will hopefully be fixed in the future.

 ### Can I run a crawler?